Waste shipment statistics

 Export of all notified waste, in tonnes and kg per capita

-In the EU, the regulatory framework for transboundary shipments of waste is Regulation 1013/2006 on shipments of waste, commonly referred to as the Waste Shipment Regulation (WSR).
+In the EU, the regulatory framework for transboundary shipments of waste is Regulation 1013/2006 on shipments of waste, commonly referred to as the Waste Shipment Regulation (WShipR).
 The Regulation implements the Basel Convention and its ban on exporting hazardous waste from OECD countries to non-OECD countries, since these countries do not have proper and sufficient waste treatment capacity.
 The Regulation also implements the OECD-Council Decision on the control of transboundary shipments of waste.
 The OECD countries have developed a system for the notification of waste destined for recovery in the OECD countries.
-The WSR also sets some additional requirements for transboundary shipments within and out of the EU.
+The WShipR also sets some additional requirements for transboundary shipments within and out of the EU.

 Further Eurostat information